phyde19/UI-elements/compass.md

 I want us to relax any requirement to attempt a functionally robust working prototype.
 For this session, our goal is to reach into creative design mental spaces, and craft a compelling and modern UX visual interface.
 We are *designing in code*.

 To optimize this workflow, I think we should build in a framework that you know well.
 Something that will most naturally allow you to express your ideas.
-So as your first task I simply ask you: which tools would you like to use?
+For this reason I suggest we use Next.js 14, typescript, tailwind.

+IMPORTANT: we won't need to be concerned with UI state solutions or tanstack query or anything.
+We are completely focused on frontend UI design.